Congratulations to the 2018 Guppy Tank App Challenge Finalists!

-- In early 2018, students will have the opportunity to receive guidance and mentoring from CA Technology volunteers and additional business partners via video conference
+- In early 2018, students had the opportunity to receive guidance and mentoring from CA Technology volunteers and additional business partners via video conference

-- Guppy Tank Demo Day takes place on April 25.
-Teams will present working prototypes of their app for feedback from volunteer judges
+- Guppy Tank Demo Day took place on April 25, 2018.
+Teams presented working prototypes of their app for feedback from volunteer judges

 - Programming Tutorials from Made With Code by Google for beginning and intermediate coders